Pre-COP31 Leaders’ Summit 2026: Climate, Energy & Security

 Guiding Question:

-How can Australia exercise effective leadership into COP31 to align climate ambition, regional priorities, and geopolitical realities across a diverse set of Parties?
+How can countries work together ahead of COP31 to align climate ambition, regional priorities, and geopolitical realities in support of constructive global negotiation outcomes?

 Panel 2 – Resources, Critical Minerals & Strategic Supply Chains